kth-gt/cb2442/prog/p1/readme.md

 ```

 This executes the code in `labp1.py`, and validates the results against some known test vectors.
-If you implemented the function right, you will see your names apearing.
+If you implemented the function right, you will see your names appearing.

-### Extra excercise
+### Extra exercise

-Change the behaviour of `dna2aa` so that it tries all thre possible frames of translation, and selects the amino acid sequence that has the longest orf of the three alternatives.
+Change the behavior of `dna2aa` so that it tries all three possible frames of translation, and selects the amino acid sequence that has the longest orf of the three alternatives.